Ragan Beauregard, French

 Jessica is a graduate of Skidmore College and joins us in 2011 to teach Art.
 She is an accomplished painter whose work can be seen in local galleries.
-She is part of a CVA family that includes husband Doug, Men’s Alpine Coach, and children Briggs and Helena, both CVA attendees.
+She is part of a CVA family that includes husband Doug, Men’s Alpine Coach, and children Briggs and Helena, both CVA graduates.

 Jenny Wiltse-McClure, Science & Math

 Jenny teaches Environmental Science, Physical Science, Algebra I and team-teaches Physics.
 Jenny is a long-time Carrabassett Valley resident who is a graduate of University of Maine at Orono with a degree in Aquaculture and Fisheries, as well as continuing education credits through Montana State University and University of Phoenix in education, curriculum development, astronomy, environmental chemistry, and meteorology.
 Jenny brings her 10 years of experience in public school science education to CVA, having taught at Madison Area Memorial High School and Stearns High School in Millinocket, Maine.